morinlab/lymphopedia/papers/richterRecurrentMutationID32012.md

 New Tier 1, BL Tier 1, 5
 This study, New Tier 2, 0
 New Tier 2, BL Tier 2, 0
+This study, New Tier 3, 0
+New Tier 3, BL Tier 3, 0
-All other BL studies, BL Tier 1, 24
+All other BL studies, BL Tier 1, 27
-All other BL studies, BL Tier 2, 157
+All other BL studies, BL Tier 2, 72
+All other BL studies, BL Tier 3, 70
 ```

 ## Novel genes reported in this study